-Qualifying Life Event Acceptable Validation Documentation Change in marital status вотн (Marriage/Divorce) Marriage certificate OR Domestic legal document OR Validation on Idaho Repository AND Proof of coverage is required for at least one partner for at least one of the previous 60 days prior to the marriage/divorce (after June 19, 2017, per Market Stabilization Rule, 4/13/2017).
-The plan cannot be termed for non-payment or voluntarily termed.
-Any COBRA benefits must demonstrate that eligibility has been exhausted.
-Death of all Death and Control Death of primary tax Death certificate OR filer/subscriber Signed affidavit OR Obituary Change in dependents Birth certificate OR Court order or foster placement documentation (indicating the addition or removal of dependent(s) and the effective date) OR Other decumentation containing a signed sworn statement with a Other documentation containing a signed sworn statement with a signature from the healthcare provider including the same data points found on a birth certificate.
-Documentation must include the hospital or providers letterhead. · If currently enrolled on-Exchange, no additional verifications will be required after birth is reported, unless requested by the carrier.
-Change in address Combination of documentation: Proof of coverage is required for at least one of the previous 60 days prior to the move.
-Demonstrated exhaustion of eligibility for any COBRA benefits AND Valid Idaho Driver's license, state-issued identification, or U.S. passport (including Idaho STAR card or U.S. Passport card) OR
+Qualifying Life Event Acceptable Validation Documentation

+Change in marital status вотн

+(Marriage/Divorce) Marriage certificate

+OR

+Domestic legal document

+OR

+Validation on Idaho Repository

+AND

+Proof of coverage is required for at least one partner for at least

+one of the previous 60 days prior to the marriage/divorce (after

+June 19, 2017, per Market Stabilization Rule, 4/13/2017).
+The

+plan cannot be termed for non-payment or voluntarily termed.
+Any COBRA benefits must demonstrate that eligibility has been

+exhausted.

+CANDUSTEU.

+Death of primary tax Death certificate

+filer/subscriber OR

+Signed affidavit

+OR

+Obituary

+Change in dependents Birth certificate

+OR

+Court order or foster placement documentation (indicating the addition

+or removal of dependent(s) and the effective date) OR

+Other documentation containing a signed sworn statement with a

+signature from the healthcare provider including the same data points

+found on a birth certificate.
+Documentation must include the hospital or

+providers letterhead.

+'

+If currently enrolled on-Exchange, no additional verifications will be

+required after birth is reported, unless requested by the carrier.

+Change in address Combination of documentation:

+Proof of coverage is required for at least one of the previous 60

+days prior to the move.

+Demonstrated exhaustion of eligibility for any COBRA benefits

+AND

+Valid Idaho Driver's license, state-issued identification, or U.S. TAB cond on U.S. Passaget and S.

+passport (including Idaho STAR card or U.S. Passport card)

+OR